-&lt;sup>1While the survey name suggests that the land plot is being valued independently of the building that sits on top of it, documentation from MLIT indicates that appraisers are instructed to value the land and building as a bundle.
+2While the survey name suggests that the land plot is being valued independently of the building that sits on top of it, documentation from MLIT indicates that appraisers are instructed to value the land and building as a bundle.
 This corresponds to the IRS guidelines of "Highest and Best Use" for real property valuation.
 I describe the appraisal procedures in more detail in Appendix A.5.

-&lt;sup>2Survey entry and exit does not affect my measurement of prices.
-I obtain virtually identical prices (cross-sectional correlation of 0.99) when in computing my indices I restrict to a balanced panel of plots over my sample time period.
+3Survey entry and exit does not affect my measurement of prices.
+I obtain virtually identical prices (cross-sectional correlation of 0.99) when I restrict to a balanced panel of plots.